 The truth is that not all market research is equal.
 In order to truly validate any data point or assumption, data not only needs to come from well-vetted sources, but it must be reinforced through subsequent data points and analysis.
 It’s also critical that market research begins with very specific questions in order to be valuable.
 MedTech products are often highly specialized and in many cases novel.
 To truly understand the opportunity and convince others, the data presented must be laser-focused.
 In most cases, general research doesn’t answer enough of the many questions related to commercializing a specific product.

-At Jaunt, we employ our own methodical process when conducting market research to obtain information and generate insights that help our clients excel in developing and commercializing medical products.
+At Jaunt, we employ a proprietary methodology when conducting market research to obtain information and generate insights that help each unique client excel in developing and commercializing their medical products.

 - Who is this product for?

 - What other solutions are competing in the market?